Resident Fellows

 Omar Elsaai

 Omar (he/him/his) grew up in Elizabeth, New Jersey to immigrant parents and an older sister.
 One of the few Muslim families in his neighborhood, he only became involved in the Muslim community when he went to college at Emory University in Atlanta, Georgia, where he graduated with a degree in Economics and Political Science.
 A student of red-lined and underfunded education system, Omar entered law school with the intent of empowering refugee and immigrant communities through educational equity and improving access to higher education.
-On top of being a resident fellow, Omar is a general member of the Muslim Law Student Association (MLSA) and Law Students for Justice in Palestine (LSJP).
-For his 1L summer, Omar was a 1L LCLD scholar at Gibson Dunn LA.
-During his free time, Omar enjoys working our and traveling – this past year alone, Omar has traveled to Tulum, Budapest, Prague, Berlin, Cairo, Sharm el-Sheikh, and Palestine.
+On top of being a resident fellow, Omar is a general member of the Muslim Law Student Association (MLSA).
+For his 1L summer, Omar was a 1L LCLD scholar at a law firm.
+During his free time, Omar enjoys working out and traveling – Omar has traveled to Tulum, Budapest, Prague, Berlin, Cairo, and Sharm el-Sheikh.
 He’s hoping this upcoming year, he can visit Cuba, Croatia, and Jordan!